utiasSTARS/ROB498-flight/instructions/hardware/deprecated/pixhawk_4_mini.md

+#### This documentation is not applicable to the newer CubePlus flight controller.

 # Pixhawk 4 Mini

 The Pixhawk 4 Mini is a flight controller developed by a collaboration involving Holybro and Auterion.
 It is configured with the open source PX4 firmware using the QGroundControl program.
 More information about the Pixhawk 4 Mini can be found here: